-Gail D’Onofrio, MD, MS, is the chair of emergency medicine at Yale Medicine.
-She is internationally known for her work in substance use disorders, women’s cardiovascular health, and mentoring physician scientists in developing independent research careers.
+Gail D’Onofrio, MD, MS, is a professor and chair of emergency medicine at Yale Medicine.
+She is boarded in emergency medicine and addiction medicine.
+She is also a professor in the Yale School of Public Health.
+Dr. D’Onofrio is internationally known for her work with substance use disorders, women’s cardiovascular health, and mentoring physician scientists in developing independent research careers.

-For the past 25 years she has developed and tested interventions for alcohol, opioids and other substance use disorders, serving as the principal investigator (PI) on several large NIH, SAMSHA, and CDC studies.
+For the past 30 years she has developed and tested interventions for alcohol, opioids, and other substance use disorders, serving as the principal investigator (PI) on several large NIH, SAMSHA, and CDC studies.
 Dr. D’Onofrio has a long track record of mentoring junior and senior faculty members both at Yale and throughout the U.S. in multiple specialties.

-As the chair of emergency medicine, Dr. D’Onofrio’s goals are to provide medical care for the wide range of people who come through its doors—whether it is resuscitating and stabilizing critically ill or injured patients, or assessing and treating non-emergent illness or injuries.
-Many patients have little or no access to care and we have special hours “all day, all night, every day.”
-“Our goals are to take care of the problem and make connections to any services or resources they might need,” says Dr. D’Onofrio.
+As the chair of emergency medicine and chief of emergency services at Yale New Haven Hospital, Dr. D’Onofrio’s goals are to provide quality medical care for the wide range of people who come through its doors—whether it is resuscitating and stabilizing critically ill or injured patients, or assessing and treating nonemergent illness or injuries.
+“The ED offers access to care for all and we have special hours—all day, all night, every day,” she says.
+“Our goal Is to treat the presenting problem and make connections to any services or resources they might need.”